Halal Money Management: 4 Islamic Principles for Smart and Responsible Wealth

 Islam Manage Money

-We must admit that wealth can give us pleasure in life, but it can also be a distraction from what is truly important, if it is not handled responsibly.
-The true believer understands that wealth is part of the worldly matter and they remember that material possessions are left behind when we leave the world.
+Wealth brings comfort and joy, but if misused, it can distract us from what truly matters.
+Islam reminds us that possessions stay behind when we leave this world.
 A believer should not save and hoard great sums of money and wealth but best to share and distribute them to those who are in need of it.

 Related: What are the Islamic Viewpoints of Growing Wealth and Investing?